Investigating $y=mx$

 Lines with negative slope

-Question 5.
-Click on to see the example for question 5.
-If $y=-x$, what will $y$ be if $x=5$?
-Enter this value in the $y$ column corresponding to $x=5$ in the table to the right.
-Repeat this for the other $x$ values in the table, using the equation $y=-x$.
+If $y_1=-x$, what will $y_1$ be if $x=5$?
+Enter this value in the $y_1$ column corresponding to $x=5$ in the table to the right.
+Repeat this for the other $x$ values in the table, using the equation $y_1=-x$.

-Question 6.
 Complete the table of values for $y_2=-2x$:

 $x$$y_2$

-Which points are higher when $x$ is positive, the points from $y_2=-2x$ (the blue points) or the points from $y=-x$ (the red points)?
+Which points are higher when $x$ is positive, the blue points from $y_2=-2x$ or the red points from $y_1=-x$?

-Question 7.
-Click on to graph the equations $y=-x$ and $y_2=-2x$ on the grid to the left.
+The equations $y_1=-x$ and $y_2=-2x$ are graphed on the grid to the left.

 Give an equation for a line with a graph that would fall between the red and the blue lines.
+(Hint: In $y=mx$, what could $m$ be?)

-The line shown below has slope −1 because as the $x$ coordinate is increased by 1 you must move down 1 (in the −1 direction) to return to the line.
+The line shown below has slope $-1$ because as the $x$-coordinate is increased by 1 you must move down 1 (in the $-1$ direction) to return to the line.

 Slope = −1